 Infographic: What is ClinicalTrials.gov?

 Many of you—as patients, caregivers, researchers, or curious citizen scientists—may have already visited ClinicalTrials.gov to explore clinical trials.
-But, for those who haven't, or for those who would just like know more, we thought it might be helpful to look into the site's origins and intentions with our latest infographic.
+But, for those who haven't, or for those who would just like know more, we thought it might be helpful to look into the site's origins and intentions, as we acknowledge its 20th anniversary this year.

 Why Was ClinicalTrials.gov Developed?